vespa/semantic-schema-parser/README.md

        // do something
     });

-You also can send the content as a string using the parseContent function:
+You also can send the content you want to parse as a string using the parseContent function:

       var schema = require("semantic-schema-parser");
       var myString = "<html><head></head><body>...etc...</body></html>"
-      schema.parseContent($.html(), function(msg){
+      schema.parseContent(myString, function(msg){
           // returns a JSON;
           msg = JSON.stringify(msg);
           // do something